Child Care Center and School Age Program Regulations for Licensure

 Any person, firm, corporation, association or agency interested in opening a child care program for Infants, Toddlers, Preschoolers, and/or School Age children contacts the Department’s licensing unit.

-Proposed programs submit a separate application for each program, which includes all supporting documentation and fee payments, and is reviewed by the Department for licensing determination.
+Proposed programs submit a separate application for each prospective location, which includes all supporting documentation and application fee payments (R.I.
+Gen. Laws § 42-12.5-5, payable to the Rhode Island General Treasurer), and is reviewed by the Department for licensing determination.

 1.Upon successful completion of the application process and issuance of a time-limited Provisional License, the licensee must develop an operational program in order to meet the needs of the children served and demonstrate full compliance with these Regulations, in order to transition to a Regular License.